tkeady/Cloud-Computing/README.md

 # Cloud-Computing
-Code to deploy a cloud IaaS environment for a small retailer
+Code to deploy a cloud IaaS environment for a small retailer.